-If all this happens successfully, the channel will be open on both sides.
+If all of these actions happen successfully, the channel is open on both sides.
 At each step in the handshake, the module associated with the

 ChannelEnd executes its callback for that step of the handshake.
 So on

-ChanOpenInit, the module on chain A will have its callback
+ChanOpenInit, the module on chain A has its callback

 OnChanOpenInit on the initializing chain or

 Modules communicate with each other by sending packets over IBC channels.
 All IBC packets contain:

 These port and channels allow the modules to know the sender module of a given packet.

 When non-zero, these timeout values determine the deadline before which the receiving module must process a packet.

 If the timeout passes without the packet being successfully received, the sending module can timeout the packet and take appropriate actions.

 Modules send custom application data to each other inside the